pycrypto/pycrypto/Doc/pycrypt.rst

 Credits
 =============

-The code for Blowfish was written from scratch by Dwayne Litzenberger, based on a specification by Bruce Schneier, who also invented the algorithm; the Blowfish algorithm has been placed in the public domain and can be used freely.
+The code for Blowfish was written from scratch by Darsey Litzenberger, based on a specification by Bruce Schneier, who also invented the algorithm; the Blowfish algorithm has been placed in the public domain and can be used freely.
 (See http://www.schneier.com/paper-blowfish-fse.html for more